Addthis Share Tools

 The Smithsonian has a robust program of exhibitions, public events and research to tell the stories of Latino Americans and women in the United States.
 These programs will continue to work independently during the years the museums are being established.

 Smithsonian Latino Center

 Since its founding in 1997, the Smithsonian Latino Center has advanced representation of Latino history and culture in the United States.
-The center, under the direction of Eduardo Díaz, collaborates with Smithsonian museums to expand scholarly research, public programs, digital content, collections and more.
-To date, the center has funded 12 Latino curators and archivist positions across the Institution.
+Under Díaz’s direction, the center collaborates with Smithsonian museums to expand scholarly research, public programs, digital content, collections and more.
+Since 2010, the center has funded 20 positions for Latino curators, archivists and curatorial assistants across the Institution.

-In 2022, the center will open its first physical museum space, the Molina Family Latino Gallery, at the National Museum of American History.
-The gallery space will be the first national Latino gallery on the National Mall.
+- In May 2022, the center will open its first physical museum space, the Molina Family Latino Gallery, at the National Museum of American History.
+The 4,500-square-foot gallery space will be the first national Latino gallery on the National Mall.